min2ha/ukwa-site/content/target/16052/index.en.md

   "subject": "Ebola Outbreak, West Africa 2014"
 }

-# Nuffield Department of Medicine, University of Oxford: Ebola research taking place in NDM

 <p>Information about the trials of a potential treatment and a vaccine against Ebola.</p>